Sotty75/sdl-prototype/development_diary.md

 In concrete steps:

-1. Modify the current shader to work on a single quad (simple vertex/index buffer)
+1. Modify the current shader to work on a single quad (simple vertex/index buffer) [DONE]
 2. Replace the uniform storing the models for each quad with a generic buffer.
 3. Pass the tileset texture instead of the test texture.
 4. Add a generic buffer to pass the shader not only the model transfor of each quad, but also the QUAD U,V coordinates.